 In the audiology field, the two most common types of hearing implants we deal with are Cochlear Implants (CIs) and Bone Anchored Hearing Systems (BAHS).
-Both types of implants are designed for people with specific types of hearing loss and when “traditional” acoustic hearing aids are not the best treatment approach.
+Both types of implants are designed for people with specific types of hearing loss, when “traditional” acoustic hearing aids are not the best treatment approach.

 Following a Diagnostic Hearing Assessment you will be advised as to whether you are a potential candidate for a cochlear implant or bone anchored hearing system.
 Remember that not everyone with hearing loss is a candidate for “traditional” hearing aids.
 Audiologists are the most qualified hearing professionals to help determine potential candidacy for implantable hearing devices.

 In Canada there is assistance through healthcare for cochlear implants and bone anchored hearing devices - the surgery, the device itself, and the follow-up.
 Every province has different policies and coverage in place for CIs and BAHS.
 Our audiologist can help point you in the right direction if you are a potential candidate for a CI or BAHS.